zwicker-group/py-pde/docs/paper/paper.md

 Partial differential equations (PDEs) play a central role in describing the dynamics of physical systems in research and in practical applications.
-However, such equations are typically non-linear and analytical solutions rarely exist.
+However, equations appearing in realisitc scenarios are typically non-linear and analytical solutions rarely exist.
 Instead, such systems are solved by numerical integration to provide insight into their behavior.
 Moreover, such investigations can motivate approximative solutions, which might